 Annual checkups by a dermatologist and checkups to further examine changes noticed during self- skin exams are pivotal to early detection and treatment of skin cancer.

 To check for skin cancer, your dermatologist will perform a thorough examination of your skin for changes that are likely to be cancerous or pre-cancerous.
 A detailed personal and family history of skin cancer will be obtained and reviewed.
 Regular skin exams are your best option for detecting and treating skin cancer at its earliest stages.

 Body Check Appointments at Bryn Mawr Skin & Cancer Institute

 Body Checks performed by one of our board-certified dermatologists account for nearly half of all medical dermatological appointments at our Institute.

 During a Body Check appointment, we thoroughly examine your largest and most important organ – the skin.
 Your doctor carefully inspects the skin from the tips of your toes to the top of your scalp, and asks if you notice any area or areas that may be of concern.

 If the doctor spots a suspicious lesion, a biopsy (sample) will be collected and sent to the laboratory for closer observation under a microscope.

 If suspicious lesions are found on examination, a biopsy will be taken for pathology testing.
 Once your dermatologist reviews the pathology report and provides a diagnosis, the best treatment options will be discussed with you.

-The Philadelphia area's Bryn Mawr Skin & Cancer Institute offers the safest and most advanced skin cancer treatments currently available.
+Bryn Mawr Skin & Cancer Institute offers the Bryn Mawr, Newtown Square, and Philadelphia areas the safest and most advanced skin cancer treatments currently available.
 These include:

 - Mohs surgery